Evans Avenue Quick-Build

 Improvements within the project area will provide a greater sense of safety while cycling/walking and support the City’s Vision Zero goals.

-Community stakeholders will be informed of these projects prior to construction and will have the opportunity to provide input at a public hearing.
-Additionally, the SFMTA, through its Vision Zero Safe Streets Evaluation Program, will analyze projects before and after implementation to review outcomes and determine design effectiveness.
-Evaluations will inform near-term modifications and long-term designs for streets.
+Community stakeholders will be informed of this project prior to construction and will have the opportunity to provide input at a public hearing.
+Additionally, the SFMTA, through its Vision Zero Safe Streets Evaluation Program, will analyze the project before and after implementation to understand outcomes and determine design effectiveness.
+Evaluations will inform near-term modifications and a long-term design for this street.